Questions and answers about SAP Business One fields and functions.

 If you plan a different account assignment or use an individual chart of accounts, it is advisable to make the adjustments in the G/L account determination with the help of a consultant.

-The "Extended account determination" is an even finer control than the G/L account determination.
-It can be activated to switch off account determination by warehouse, article group or article.
-In extended account determination, field values can be queried and the corresponding accounts selected depending on the result.
+The „Extended Account Determination“ is a more granular setting than the G/L Account Determination.
+It can be activated to switch off account determination according to warehouse, item group, or item.
+In Extended Account Determination, field values can be queried, and appropriate accounts can be selected depending on the result.

 In SAP Business One, automatic postings are made for various document levels, such as goods receipt, incoming invoice, incoming credit memo, outgoing payment, delivery, returns, outgoing invoice, outgoing credit memo and incoming payment.
 The postings are carried out according to the account assignments defined in G/L account determination.